DevOps-2024-group-p/maxitwit/report/report.md

 ## Dependencies

+We generated a [dependency graph](./images/dependency_graph.svg) for our node dependencies.

 ![Snyk screenshot](./images/Snyk_report.png)

 For identifying and fixing vulnerabilities, we used Snyk, which provided us with detailed reports on a weekly basis.
 These potential vulnerabilities were categorized based on their severity and then addressed.
 However, not all of them have been resolved, such as [inflight](https://security.snyk.io/vuln/SNYK-JS-INFLIGHT-6095116), which appears to no longer be maintained, and therefore, no current fix is available.